Study shows red and white meat increase large (but not small) LDL particles

 And, the impact of high intakes of red and white meat, as well as SFA from dairy sources, which selectively raised large LDL subfractions, may be overestimated by reliance on LDL cholesterol, as is the case in current dietary guidelines.

 It’s hard to overstate the importance of these conclusions.
 It’s interesting to see a difference in a surrogate marker, like LDL, but the real question we care about is, “What does it mean for our overall health and longevity?”
-As the authors acknowledge, increasing large buoyant LDL may not be the harbinger of doom some make it out to be as the associations of LDL and cardiovascular risk break down when there are predominately large LDL particles.
+As the authors acknowledge, increasing large buoyant LDL may not be the harbinger of doom some make it out to be as the associations of LDL and cardiovascular risk appears to be greater with the smaller, more dense LDL particles.
 Also, they demonstrated no difference in the endothelial function of the blood vessels (a marker of vessel health).